2026 Federal Tax Credit + State Incentives Included

 Does solar increase home value?

 Yes.
 Studies show solar panels increase home value by approximately $4 per watt of installed capacity.
-A 8 kW system adds roughly $32,000 in home value on average.
-In high-rate states like California and New York, the premium can reach 4–6% of home value.
+A 8 kW system adds roughly $32,000 in home value.
+In high-rate states, the premium can reach 4–6% of home value.

 Net metering lets you send excess solar electricity back to the grid, earning bill credits from your utility.
 Most states require net metering at the retail rate.
-States without net metering (Mississippi, Oklahoma, West Virginia) offer lower compensation, making battery storage more valuable.
+States without it (Mississippi, Oklahoma, West Virginia) make battery storage more valuable.

 Should I add a battery to my solar system?